Daniel Vorcaro

+Daniel Bueno Vorcaro (born 6 October 1983) is a Brazilian former banker and businessman.
+He is involved in numerous frauds in the financial, real estate, healthcare, and retail sectors.
+He gained prominence as the majority shareholder and president of Banco Master (formerly Banco Máxima), guiding the institution through phases of expansion and investment diversification.
+Vorcaro's career encompassed investments in companies such as Biomm and Veste S.A.
+Estilo, participation in the investor group of Clube Atlético Mineiro's Sociedade Anônima do Futebol, and a notable presence in real estate and large-scale ventures operated via Viking Participações.

+Vorcaro gained public attention due to his involvement in Federal Police of Brazil investigations into a multi-billion–dollar financial scheme, which led to the extrajudicial liquidation of Banco Master in November 2025, and an estimated R$41 billion loss to the Credit Guarantee Fund (FGC), an amount reported by the fund and the trade press as the highest ever in its history.

+Life and career

-Early life and education
+Early life and career beginnings

 Daniel Vorcaro was born in Belo Horizonte, Minas Gerais, the son of Henrique Vorcaro, a real estate broker, and grandson of Serafim Vorcaro, an Italian immigrant and Protestant pastor.
-The family maintains close ties with the Lagoinha Baptist Church.
-Between 2008 and 2009, Vorcaro hosted a gospel music program called Supersônica on Rede Super, a television station acquired by his father for the church.
-His sister, Natalia Vorcaro Zettel, is a pastor at one of the church's branches in Belo Horizonte.
+He holds a degree in Administration and an MBA from the Brazilian Institute of Capital Markets, completed in 2007.
+The family is associated with the Lagoinha Baptist Church.
+Between 2008 and 2009, he hosted a gospel music program called Supersônica on Rede Super, a television station acquired by his father and linked to the church.
+His sister, Natalia Vorcaro Zettel, is a pastor at one of the church's branches in the state capital.

-He holds a degree in Economics and an MBA from the Brazilian Institute of Capital Markets, completed in 2007.

-Business career

-Early ventures and real estate

-Vorcaro's first business venture, at age 19, was managing PQS Empreendimentos Educacionais, a school course in Nova Lima, and a textbook publisher, both acquired by his father.
-The business was eventually sold following reports of conflicted management.
+Vorcaro's first business venture occurred at age 19, when he began managing PQS Empreendimentos Educacionais, an educational course in Nova Lima, and a textbook publisher, both acquired by his father.
+The business was subsequently sold following reports of management conflicts.
 Starting in 2004, he entered the real estate sector through family companies such as Multipar and Mercatto.
-In 2011, he was involved in a public–private partnership project for the construction of the Golden Tulip hotel in Belo Horizonte, intended for the 2014 FIFA World Cup.
-The project, with a budget of over R$ 200 million, failed and construction was halted.

-Bank acquisition and other ventures
+Involvement in the financial and investment industry

-In 2018, Vorcaro acquired the option to purchase Banco Máxima from Saul Sabbá, who had been barred from banking by the Central Bank of Brazil.
-Partnering with the Conte brothers, Vorcaro obtained regulatory approval in 2019 and rebranded the institution as Banco Master in 2021.
-In addition to the bank, Vorcaro diversified his portfolio with stakes in the pharmaceutical company Biomm and the retail group Veste S.A.
+In 2018, Vorcaro entered an agreement to acquire Banco Máxima from Saul Sabbá, who had been restricted from banking operations by the Central Bank of Brazil.
+In partnership with the Conte brothers, he obtained regulatory approval for the transfer of control in 2019, and in 2021, the institution was rebranded as Banco Master.
+Beyond the financial sector, Vorcaro expanded his investments with stakes in the Minas Gerais-based pharmaceutical company Biomm and the São Paulo-based retail group Veste S.A.
 Estilo (formerly Restoque).
 In 2023, he invested in the Football Corporation (SAF) of Clube Atlético Mineiro.
-Through the "Galo Forte" investment fund, he injected R$ 200 million into the club.